-The Air Is Brown -- Should I Wear A Mask?
+The Air Is Brown — Should I Wear A Mask?
 We Tested 5 Out And Have Some Advice

 It's tough to accessorize for an airpocalypse.

-After talking to air quality specialists, health officials, agencies, medical professionals and mask companies, here's the short, conditional, answer: no, but.
+At the time LAist spoke to air quality specialists, health officials, agencies, medical professionals and mask companies, the short, conditional, answer was no, but times have changed.

-No agency typically endorses the practice of public mask-wearing, because when the air quality is poor you should be limiting your time outside instead. ("In any area where you can see or smell smoke, everyone should avoid vigorous exertion and limit outdoor exposure," posts AQMD on its air quality index map).
+When the air quality is poor you should be limiting your time outside. ("In any area where you can see or smell smoke, everyone should avoid vigorous exertion and limit outdoor exposure," posts AQMD on its air quality index map).
 But if you must be outside in smoky conditions, AQMD recommends wearing a disposable respirator, such as the N-95 or P-100.

 Follow us down the dusty rabbit hole of face masks:

 It's true, something is better than nothing.
 But in the case of this method, less is not more.

 "It may get us to think about what we're breathing in terms of effectiveness.
 It doesn't really do much in terms of protection," Avol said.

 Don't waste your time with this one.

 2. Surgical Mask